 Different Types of Stuttering

 Developmental stuttering, hence the name, starts when a child is young and is just learning how to talk.
-This is the most common type of stuttering and often times the easiest to fix.
+It is one of the most common stuttering types and often the easiest to fix.

 Neurogenic stuttering occurs after a traumatic injury to the brain, a stroke, or other damage to the head.
-When neurogenic stuttering happens, it is caused by a dysfunction of brain signals to the nerves and muscles of the body.
+With neurogenic stuttering the brain has trouble coordinating the different brain regions involved in speaking, resulting in problems in producing clear and fluent speech.

 Psychogenic Stuttering Definition